-Join Uli Staiger for an in-depth discussion in this video Adding a point light, part of Up and Running with 3D in Photoshop CS5 Extended.
+Join Uli Staiger for an in-depth discussion in this video Adding a point light, part of Learning Photoshop CS5 Extended: 3D.

 These two lights light the faucet pretty well.
 One from the right side, this is the main light.
 One, from almost from the front.
 This is this one, this little intensity light.
 I would like to put in a third light.
 That is going to be placed around here.
 This is not going to be an infinite light because I would like to move it through the scene directly, not only showing from which direction this light is going to come, but also where exactly in the scene it is.